cloudsolver/aws-soa/atoms/Cloud Formation.md

 **Stacks**
 - A single unit that includes all the resources build via the template.
 - Nested Stacks are reused.
-- Cross stacks use Output and is shared.
+- Cross stacks use Output and are shared.
-- Stack Sets are created by admin accounts- these are across multiple accounts and regions.
+- Admin accounts create Stack Sets- these are across multiple accounts and regions.
 **Change Sets**
 While it does not tell us if it will succeed, it will give us a summary of proposed changes that can be generated before updating a running stack. e.g. renaming a database will delete the database (and the data) - good to know. `Fn::And`,
 ![[cloudformation designer.png]]